 Pressure on the sciatic nerve may cause a variety of symptoms, including:

-While a protruding disc is the direct cause of nerve pain, we thoroughly evaluate sciatica patients so we can detect all factors that may be making the pain worse.
+The ways in which sciatic nerve pain affects people can vary, from being a minor inconvenience to painful and debilitating.
+We thoroughly evaluate sciatica patients so we can detect all factors that may be making the pain worse.
 For example, muscle weakness, prolonged sitting, and poor posture can increase the risk of and intensity of nerve pain.